sg/picocalc_runCPM/README.md

 <br>
 WS wants to work, but maybe the screen is too small ?

+# Updates

+## v1.1

+- Pico speed faster (to 200Mhz)
+- Supports BRK to some extent (returns to CP/M)
+- Supports XON/XOFF (to stop long DIRs and such)
+- Added BELL

 ## Bugs

 Probably a lot, all to blame on me.
 Use this only for fun, no guarantee for anything.
 You've been warned.